LukaLime/HerCalendar/README.md

 	4. When editing, the Next period start date is not needed
 	5. When editing, the cycle length can not be changed and is set to 28
 	6. Set up a Login account authorization for cycle tracker
+	7. Each user has there own account with there own cycle tracker